 - (a) have the issuing judicial authorities of your Member State had any difficulties in deciding whether a certain offence constitutes a listed offence?
-If so, please describe those difficulties and how they were resolved; - (b) do the executing judicial authorities of your Member State assess whether the issuing judicial authority correctly ticked the box of a listed offence?
-If so, - (i) please describe how they assess that;
+If so, please describe those difficulties and how they were resolved; No difficulties have been reported - (b) do the executing judicial authorities of your Member State assess whether the issuing judicial authority correctly ticked the box of a listed offence?
+When there have been discrepancies between the description of facts and the listed offences the executing court has requested clarification from the issuing state.

+If so,

-(ii) are there instances in which the executing judicial authorities actually found that a listed offence was not applicable; if so, which listed offence(s) and did those listed offence(s) constitute an offence under the law of your Member State?
+- o (i) please describe how they assess that; - o (ii) are there instances in which the executing judicial authorities actually found that a listed offence was not applicable; if so, which listed offence(s) and did those listed offence(s) constitute an offence under the law of your Member State?